 Bonuses & Fees

-You can earn a total of 20,000 Aeroplan points by applying for the CIBC Aeroplan Visa Business, awarded in two parts:
+You can earn a total of up to 60,000 Aeroplan points by applying for the CIBC Aeroplan Visa Business, awarded in three parts:

 - 10,000 Aeroplan points upon first purchase

-The signup bonus of 20,000 points is a decent offer compared to others we’ve seen on this card.
+The signup bonus of 30,000 points is a good offer compared to others we’ve seen on this card.
 If you’re primarily looking to earn Aeroplan points for high-value redemptions, now would be a good time to apply with the $180 annual fee waived for the first year.

 Some travellers might also find value in the Air Canada Buddy Pass, which is essentially a buy-one-get-one voucher for paid Air Canada economy class flights within North America.
 If you travel as a couple or a family, that makes this good offer even more appealing.